Cincinnati Water Maze: Overview

 The Cincinnati Water Maze is a water maze that has nine interconnected T-intersections.
-The rats are forced to find to find their way from one end of the maze to the other by navigating through openings in the side of the walls rather than at the end of each passage.
+The rats are forced to find their way from one end of the maze to the other by navigating through openings in the side of the walls rather than at the end of each passage.
 The walls are wide enough so that the rat cannot prop itself up on the wall, and the walls are made out of Plexiglas, to prevent the subjects from carrying out any unwanted behavior such as climbing over the wall, or finding seams in the walls to grab onto.
 These mazes are filled with water because rats are typically natural swimmers, but rats prefer not to be in the water, so it provides motivation for all the subjects to want to complete the maze.

 This test can also be run in the dark if the researcher wants to have a greater focus on the subject's egocentric navigational abilities because if the rat cannot reference visual cues in the distance, it can not use the other type of reference based navigation, allocentric navigation.
 There are two parts of egocentric navigation that are evaluated, route-based navigation, a clearly defined path through an environment.
 The other part is path integrated navigation, the ability to take a different and more direct path to a starting location than the outbound path.
 Egocentric navigation is evaluated by observing the subjects and recording how many times the subject crosses a predetermined line at each T-intersection with their head and forepaws, indicating they are going in the wrong direction, or in other words, they are lost.